 LACK OF POLICE EVIDENCE

 A great deal of domestic violence crimes occur in your own home or in a private setting.
 Often times these event are triggered by a shouting match which ultimately result in a phone call to the police.
 Police have an obligation to submit the case to the district attorney office regardless of the severity of the facts.
 The good news about domestic violence charges is there are several large gaps in the law providing for possible defenses.
 Evidence such as; witnesses, lack of witnesses, injuries, property damage, 911 call, crime scene matching, and the victim’s desire to prosecute can determine what charges are filed.
-Having an attorney knowledgable of each elements of the offense is critical to breaking down the DA’s case.
+Having an attorney knowledgable of each element of the offense is critical to breaking down the DA’s case.

 Contacting Mr. Christl immediately upon being arrested or shortly after the police have taken your report can have a huge impact on arguing your case to the DA.
 Mr. Christl will immediately begin review of the evidence to gain an understanding of where there is a lack of police evidence.
 This information can then be communicated to the district attorney to effectively expose the weaknesses in their case.